Jordan-Glass/blog.jglass.me/content/about.md

 * explored its use in investigating abuses of human rights with a case study;
 * and created a series of ten easy-to-use guidelines, based on over 100 qualitative sources and my own analysis.

 Outside my studies, I've gained experience in Linux, Git, and simple shell scripting, and I'm interested in motorsport, open-source alternatives to proprietary software, data privacy, self-hosted services, and photography.
+I've also written a few simple code snippets which you can find [here](/code).

 ---